Dendera temple complex: "Dendera light" reliefs

 The Hathor Temple has stone reliefs that depict Harsomtus, in the form of a snake, emerging from a lotus flower.
+Harsomtus was equated with the god Ra.
 Harsomtus, also known as Horus, is depicted as one of the ancient gods, a "primeval creator."
-Harsomtus is likely depicted at the Dendera Temple Complex due to the main temple being dedicated to Hathor.
+Harsomtus is likely depicted at the Dendera temple complex due to the main temple being dedicated to Hathor.
 In Egyptian mythology, Harsomtus is referenced as either Hathor's son or lover.
 In six reliefs he is positioned within an oval container called a hn, which might represent the womb of Nut.
-These resemble a lamp or light.
+The oval container was sometimes interpreted by 20th-century pseudoarchaeologists as a modern incandescent light bulb with a power cord (lotus stem) and filament (snake).
+(See Dendera light.)